KuanqiCai/Reading-Notes/DL_RL_CV/Reinforcement Learning/RL_Course_Notes.md

 - $Q(s,a)$: Q value for action $a$ in state $s$
   - $V(s)$: Average value of that state

+#### 1.8.12 Markov Decision Process
+Markov Decision Process(MDPs) is a 5-tuple$(S,A,R,P,\rho_0)$
+- S: the set of all valid states
+- A: the set of all valid actions
+- R: S x A x S ->R : the reward function
+- P: S x A ->P(S) : the transition probability function.
+- $\rho_0$: starting state distribution
+[Markov property](https://en.wikipedia.org/wiki/Markov_property): transitions only depend on the most recent state and action, and no prior history.

 ## 2. Q-Learning